Mojave MNP Trails

 Looking back down on the trail

 The faint path down to the top of the road is harder to follow in reverse, so do your best.
 Beyond that, the return hike is quick and downhill almost the entire way.
 This trail passes through the University of California Granite Mountains Nature Reserve, so stay on trail and be courteous not to disturb their outdoor classroom.
-No fee or permit is required to visit Silver Peak, so get out and enjoy.
+As a commenter notes below, public access may now longer be allowed on the land owned by University of California, preventing hikers from reaching Silver Peak.
+Observe the ‘no trespassing’ signs.
+Otherwise, no fee or permit is required to visit Silver Peak or take other hikes in Mojave National Preserve.

 Silver Peak Trail Granite Mountains Mojave